 This activity will keep your children busy for hours.
 There’s five styles of bracelets to learn to make and enough thread for seven bracelets.
 What’s great about this holiday activity is that you have gifts to bring home to friends once you have made them!

 I hope that helps you as you prepare going on holidays with your nine and ten year old children.
-If none of these suit your child or children, you can find my full range of toys for this age group here:
+If none of these suit your child or children and you think travel games might work better, you can find my blog ‘Travel Games for 9-12 year olds‘ here or you can find my full range of toys for this age group here: